self-actuated/actuated-cli/README.md

 Most of the operations on the actuated dashboard are available as CLI commands.

+In GitHub's terminology, which is carried over into actuated, the flag `--owner` and the term "OWNER" refer exclusively to a GitHub organization, and not your personal user account (which would be the "actor").

 ## Installation

 Download the latest release from the [releases page](https://github.com/self-actuated/actuated-cli/releases).